Flin Flon: History

-Flin Flon was founded in 1927 by Hudson Bay Mining and Smelting (Hudbay) to exploit the large local copper and zinc ore resources.
+Flin Flon was founded in 1927 by Hudbay (at that time called Hudson Bay Mining and Smelting Co.) to exploit the large local copper and zinc ore resources.
 In the late 1920s, HBM&S invested in a railway, mine, smelter, and a hydroelectric power plant at Island Falls, Saskatchewan.
 By 1928, the rail line reached the mine.

 The town grew considerably during the 1930s as those impoverished by the Great Depression came to work at the mines.
 A significant number of farmers abandoned their farms and were among those looking for work.
 The municipality was incorporated on January 1, 1933, and reached city status in 1970.
-The city has continued to be a mining centre with the development of several mines adding to its industrial base, although its population has been in decline since the 1960s.
-With a scenic setting and a number of nearby lakes, Flin Flon has also become a popular tourist destination.
+The city continued to be a mining centre with the development of several mines adding to its industrial base, although its population has been in decline since the 1960s.
+The last Flin Flon area mine, 777, was closed and decommissioned in 2022 along with the majority of the Hudbay Flin Flon operations, with many workers moving to the Lalor Mine in Snow Lake, MB.

+With a scenic setting and a number of nearby lakes, Flin Flon is a popular tourist destination.

+In May 2025, Flin Flon was precautionarily evacuated due to the 2025 Canadian wildfires.